 REVENUE: Money received by a government entity.

-REVENUE CERTIFICATION: State revenue for many funds is certified by the State Board of Equalization each February.
+*REVENUE CERTIFICATION: State revenue for many funds is certified by the State Board of Equalization each February based on estimates prepared by the Oklahoma Tax Commission and Office of Management and Enterprise Services.
 Certification determines the maximum amount available for appropriation in the upcoming fiscal year.

 *REVOLVING FUND: A fund that receives income of a specific agency or entity and supports expenditures of that agency or entity.
 In Oklahoma most revolving funds are not subject to appropriation by the Legislature and balances of the fund carry over from one year to the next for the same purpose.

-STATE QUESTION 640: A 1992 referendum that created the constitutional requirement that “revenue bills” be sent to a vote of the people, unless they pass by a three-fourths vote of both chambers of the Legislature.
+*STATE QUESTION 640: A 1992 referendum that created the constitutional requirement that “revenue bills” be sent to a vote of the people at the time of the next general election, unless they pass by a three-fourths vote of both chambers of the Legislature.

 STRATEGIC PLAN: A long-range plan for the improvement of operations of an organization.
 Most strategic plans establishes goals and objectives for the planning period, propose programs to meet those goals and objectives, and specify how progress will be measured.